chengshiwen/influx-tool/README.md

-  -d, --database string   database to connect to the server (required) -u, --username string   username to connect to the server -p, --password string   password to connect to the server -s, --ssl               use https for requests
-  -r, --regexp string     regular expression of measurements to clean (default "", all) -m, --max-limit int     max limit to show measurements (default 0, no limit) -S, --show-num int      measurement number to show when show measurements (default 10) -D, --drop-num int      measurement number to drop per worker (default 1) -w, --worker int        number of concurrent workers to cleanup (default 10) -n, --progress int      print progress after every <n> measurements cleanup (default 10) -C, --cleanup           confirm cleanup the measurements (be cautious before doing it) -h, --help              help for cleanup
+  -d, --database string   database to connect to the server (required) -u, --username string   username to connect to the server -p, --password string   password to connect to the server -s, --ssl               use https for requests (default: false) -r, --regexp string     regular expression of measurements to clean (default "", all) -m, --max-limit int     max limit to show measurements (default 0, no limit) -S, --show-num int      measurement number to show when show measurements (default 10) -D, --drop-num int      measurement number to drop per worker (default 1) -w, --worker int        number of concurrent workers to cleanup (default 10) -n, --progress int      print progress after every <n> measurements cleanup (default 10) -C, --cleanup           confirm cleanup the measurements (be cautious before doing it, default: false) -h, --help              help for cleanup
 ```